Jamelele/fivem-docs/content/docs/resources/spawnmanager/functions/spawnPlayer.md

 ## Parameters

 ```
-int spawnIdx, function callback(object spawn)
+int spawn, function callback(object spawn)
 ```

 ### Optional Arguments

- - `spawnIdx` this can be a spawn point from a map resource registered by [mapmanager](../../../mapmanager), or can be added with [addSpawnPoint](./functions/addSpawnPoint).
+ - `spawn` this can be an index spawn point from a map resource registered by [mapmanager](../../../mapmanager), or can be added with [addSpawnPoint](./functions/addSpawnPoint).
+Alternatively you can just use a `spawn` object.
 If this isn't specified, a random spawn point will be picked out of the already registered spawn points (if any).

 - `callback` is executed once the player has successfully spawned and passes a `spawn` object as specified in [playerSpawned](../../events/playerSpawned).